 Following retirement from the US Navy, Rear Admiral Carpenter became the 10th and first woman president of the State of New York Maritime College, successfully guiding the college through the rigorous 10 year reaccreditation process with the Middle States Commission on Higher Education and the 5 year USCG certification process.
 She also set new benchmarks in graduation rates and in fund raising for the college.
 She is most proud of the support and relief provided to surrounding communities in the wake of Hurricane Sandy.

 Rear Admiral Carpenter is the recipient of numerous civilian and military leadership awards, including the Navy Distinguished Service Medal, the Defense Superior Service Medal, and the Federal Law Enforcement Foundation Lifetime Community Service Award.
 She holds a BS degree in Psychology from the University of Georgia, a Masters of Arts in International Relations from Salve Regina University, and is a Distinguished Graduate of the US Naval War College, with a Strategic Studies concentration.
 She has also completed numerous executive programs at Babson College, the University of North Carolina Business School and the NATO School in Germany.

 Rear Admiral Carpenter is an independent consultant and serves as a member of numerous advisory and nonprofit boards.
-Rear Admiral Carpenter is a frequent speaker and panelist on the topic of leadership and particularly enjoys participating in programs designed to positively motivate and influence the youth of the nation.
+She is a frequent speaker and panelist on the topic of leadership, and particularly enjoys participating in programs designed to positively motivate and influence the youth of the nation.